AvarionMC/PluginHider/README.md

 # PluginHider

-Hide your minecraft plugins from prying eyes.
-The commands can still be executed, but it doesn't show up in the tab completion list.
-Nor when you issue the `/version <plugin name>` command.
-Nor when you issue the `/plugins` command.
+Hide your Minecraft plugins from prying eyes.
+The plugin commands can still be executed, but they won't show up in tab completion, `/version <plugin name>` command results, or when players use the `/plugins` command.

 ## Required: